 These seeds are high in zinc and help with the production of hormones responsible for optimum egg health.
 Sesame seeds are rich in monosaturated fats.
 Help yourself to some seeds from a jar of mixed seeds and nuts.
 Hummus contains tahini (sesame seed paste), so including hummus in your diet is a great way to boost egg health.
-Sesame seeds can be also be added to cereals and salads if you do not want to eat it alone.
+Sesame seeds can be also be added to cereals and salads if you do not want to eat them as is.

-Berries are strong antioxidants that protect eggs from free radicals.
-They are superfoods which offer protection against a number of conditions.
+Berries have strong antioxidant properties that protect eggs from free radicals and offer protection against a number of conditions.
 They can be had on their own or whipped into a smoothie or fruit salad.
 It is advised to eat at least three portions of berries every week.

 6. Green leafy vegetables

-Spinach, kale, and other leafy vegetables are high in folate, iron, manganese, calcium and Vitamin A. Include at least two portions of green vegetables in your diet every day.
-Add it to your salad, curries or even make it into a smoothie to fulfill your daily requirement intake.
+Spinach, kale, and other leafy vegetables are high in folate, iron, manganese, calcium, and Vitamin A. Include at least two portions of green vegetables in your diet every day.
+Add them to your salad, curries or even make smoothies out of them to fulfill your daily requirement.

 Another superfood, ginger has anti-inflammatory properties that increase blood circulation and promote healthy digestion.
 This helps to alleviate any discomfort in the reproductive system, regularise healthy cycles and reduce inflammation of the reproductive organs.
-One of the best way to include ginger in your diet is to drink some ginger infused tea.
-An important ingredient in Asian food, ginger can be added to your salads or curries.
+One of the best ways to include ginger in your diet is to drink some ginger-infused tea.
+An important ingredient in Asian food, ginger can be added to your salads or curries as well.

 8. Maca root

 A root which is a wondrous herb contains 31 different minerals and 60 phytonutrients.
 Used widely by tribes in the Andes, it is believed to increase sperm and egg health.
 It stabilizes the hormonal imbalance and also increases libido.
-The product can be bought as a powder or in a capsule.
+The product can be consumed in either powder or capsule form.
 Maca root powder can be added to smoothies or even used to make chocolate truffles.

-Another super spice, it is known to improve the function of the ovaries and encourage proper egg production by stimulating insulin resistance.
-Women diagnosed with Polycystic Ovary Syndrome (PCOS) are advised to add cinnamon to their diet.
+Another super spice, cinnamon is known to improve the ovary function and encourage proper egg production by stimulating insulin resistance.
+Women diagnosed with Polycystic Ovarian Syndrome (PCOS) are advised to add cinnamon to their diet.
 A quarter teaspoon of cinnamon consumed on an everyday basis either in curries, cereals or even raw could do wonders for your reproductive health.
 Try topping your toast with some cinnamon powder for a tasty breakfast.

-Not technically food, water is an essential ingredient for egg health.
+Not technically a food, but water is an essential ingredient for egg health as well.
 Aim at drinking 8 glasses of water a day.
 Stick to purified water and avoid drinking water from plastic bottles.
 Chemicals from the plastic bottles could have a negative impact on the health of the eggs produced.

 Other Ways to Improve Female Egg Health for Pregnancy

-You might be concerned about the quality of egg produced in your body, especially, if you have passed the age of 35.
-There is a substantial lot that you can do to improve the quality of eggs your produce to help you get pregnant.
-From vitamin supplements to herbal concoctions to lifestyle changes, there are several prescribed ways to improve reproductive health.
-Simple changes to your lifestyle could have a tremendous impact on your reproductive health.
+You might be concerned about the quality of eggs produced in your body, especially if you have crossed the age of 35.
+There is a substantial lot that you can do to improve the quality of eggs – from vitamin supplements to herbal concoctions and lifestyle changes, there are several prescribed ways to improve reproductive health.
+Simple changes to your lifestyle could have a tremendous impact on yourability to get pregnant.
 It is the health of the ovaries and the quality of the eggs produced that determine the viability of a woman to get pregnant.
-Here is how you can improve egg quality during pregnancy.
+Here is how you can improve egg quality in order to get pregnant:

 1. Stay away from caffeine, alcohol, and cigarettes

-Cigarettes have never been great for health and even more accelerate the loss of egg in ovaries.
-Chemicals in cigarettes mutate the DNA in the egg making it useless for conception.
-Alcohol can given the impression that it gives an increased libido.
-However, this is not true as it only lowers your inhibitions.
-In addition to reducing your sex drive, it also reduces the menstrual cycle and your egg quality.
+Cigarettes have never been great for health; they accelerate the loss of egg in ovaries.
+Chemicals in cigarettes mutate the DNA in the egg, making it useless for conception.
+Alcohol lowers your inhibitions and does not increase your chances of getting pregnant.
+In addition to lowering your sex drive, it affects the menstrual cycle and the quality of your eggs.

-Stress induces production of hormones like cortisol and prolactin that can hamper ovulation and egg production.
-Try to take less stress and focus your energy on positive thoughts and activities like swimming, walking, dancing and yoga.
-Look at your lifestyle and make a change to reduce any stress that is involved.
+Stress induces the production of hormones like cortisol and prolactin that can hamper ovulation and egg production.
+Try to stress less and focus your energy on positive thoughts and activities like swimming, walking, dancing and yoga.
+Make a change to your lifestyle to reduce any stress that you might have.

-A natural remedy for good egg health in females is a diet loaded with leafy vegetables, fish, nuts and fresh fruits to help your eggs stay healthy and boost fertility.
+A natural remedy for good egg health in females is a diet loaded with leafy vegetables, fish, nuts and fresh fruits to help them stay healthy and boost fertility.
 Stay away from fried food, processed food or meat and excess salt and sugar.

 4. Achieve a healthy and normal Body Mass Index (BMI)

-A healthy circulation of blood to the reproductive organs is needed for the ovaries to function well and oxygen-rich blood aids in the healthy production of eggs.
-Dehydration could decrease blood flow so drink sufficient water.
-Yoga is a very good exercise to increase blood circulation and the lotus pose, child pose, and reclining hero and seated forward bend are some kind of exercises in yoga that boosts fertility.
+A healthy circulation of blood to the reproductive organs is needed for the ovaries to function well; oxygen-rich blood aids in the healthy production of eggs.
+Dehydration could decrease blood flow, so drink sufficient water.
+Yoga is a very good exercise to increase blood circulation – the lotus pose, child pose, reclining hero and seated forward bend are some kind of exercises in yoga that boost fertility.

 6. Take supplements

-This may seem like something for a science fiction movie, but this is something that is already taking place around the world.
-Some of you maybe adamant about putting your career first before having children.
+Some women may want to put their career first and have children later.
 However, having children at a later date can be difficult later in life.
-Hence, if you have plans to delay your conception, then the best way to ensure that your fertility is intact is to freeze your eggs.
-There is no doubt that age does catch up on fertility and has its adverse effect causing a slight decline in your chances to conceive.
-But frozen eggs defy the biological clock and cryopreserved eggs boost your chances of getting pregnant in future.
+Hence, if you have plans to delay your conception, the best way to ensure that your fertility is intact is to freeze your eggs.
+There is no doubt that age does catch up on fertility and has adverse effects to one’s ability to conceive, but frozen eggs defy the biological clock and cryopreserved eggs boost your chances of getting pregnant in the future.

-This is an ancient technique that has benefitted the Chinese people for thousands of years.
+This is an ancient technique that has benefitted the Chinese for thousands of years.
 Once dismissed as pseudo-science, it has begun to gain acceptance in western medicine.
-Its benefits in helping to improve egg quality is well known and patients who are undergoing IVF go for acupuncture sessions.
-It is known to reduce stress thereby stimulating the healthy production of eggs.
+Its benefits in helping to improve egg quality are well-known, and patients who are undergoing IVF often go for acupuncture sessions.
+It is known to reduce stress, thereby stimulating the healthy production of eggs.